tfsjohan/cv/README.md

 My own company.
 Started while employed at an agency, became full-time, now a side project I maintain.

 I built **Cloud QR**, an app that helps Swedish schools and pre-schools manage digital resources.
-Many schools loves it.
+Many schools love it.
 Thousands of people use it.
 No venture capital.
 No growth hacking.
 Just real product-market fit and passion to build and solve real problems for real people.

 I built several education apps and games where learning needs to be more than a chore.
 And getting that feedback from parents and teachers, that these app unlocked something for their kids, made it worth all the long late evenings of hard work and fixing strange bugs.